CortexIntelligentAutomation/docs/content/en/docs/2025.11/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 ### Running Executions

+{{< figure src="/images/Package Version Editor - Running Executions.png" title="Running Executions Grid" >}}

 The Running Executions tab displays a list of currently running flow executions for the selected package version.
-Each row in the list is a distinct flow execution, and identifies the `Flow Name`, its `Execution Id`, the time the execution `Started At`, and the `Duration` of that execution; the `Duration` is updated at 10 second intervals.
+Each row in the list is a distinct flow execution, and identifies:

+* `Flow Name` - the name of the flow being executed.
+* `Execution Id` - the unique execution ID for this flow.
+* `Parent Execution Id` - the Execution ID of the flow that initiated the execution of this flow.
+If this flow was not initiated by another flow the Parent Execution Id is blank.
+* `Root Execution Id` - the Execution ID of the initial flow to be executed.
+If this flow is the initially executed flow, its Execution Id will be also the Root Execution Id.
+If this flow execution was initiated by another flow, if will share the same Root Execution Id to that of the parent flow.
+* `Started At` - the date and time when this flow started executing.
+* `Duration` - the current duration of the flow in seconds; the Duration is updated at 10 second intervals.
+* `Executing On` - identifies the node executing this flow.
+It has the format of `<Installation>.<Host Name> (<IPv4 Address>)`, `<Installation>` is a custom text string specified at the time of installation, `<Host Name>` is the name of the host server, and `<IPv4 Address>` is the IP address configured on the host’s network adaptor.
+* `Debugged By`– identifies the user that has attached to this flow to debug it in {{% ctx %}} Gateway.
+This will be blank if a user is not attached to the flow.

+#### Filter Running Executions

+Flows may be filtered by entering text into the search field of any column to form a partial text match with the displayed data.

+Note: The `Started At` column must be filtered using the date-time format of `yyyy-MM-ddThh:mm:ss`.
+A partial match of digits used in the `Started At` filter may be used.

+See the [View Running Executions][View Running Executions tutorial] tutorial for a step-by-step guide.

+#### Group, Sort and Aggregate Running Executions

+The {{< image src="/images/Package Version Editor - Filter Options.png" >}} icon to the right of each column name reveals a menu enabling the executing flows to be grouped, sorted, or have an aggregation function applied to the column’s data.

+See the [View Running Executions][View Running Executions tutorial] tutorial for a step-by-step guide.

+#### Stop Running Executions

-Any running flow execution may be aborted by selecting the flow and clicking the `Stop the execution` icon.
+Any running flow execution may be aborted by selecting the flow and clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}} icon.
 The flow execution will be stopped immediately.

+Multiple executions may be stopped simultaneously by selecting the executions by holding down the Ctrl or Shift key and clicking the executions to select, then clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}}  icon.

+See the [Stop Running Executions][Stop Running Executions tutorial] tutorial for a step-by-step guide.

+#### Debug Running Executions

+A running execution may be debugged in {{% ctx %}} Gateway by selecting the execution in the Running Executions grid and clicking the {{< image src="/images/Package Version Editor - Attach to Execution.png" >}} icon; all dependent running executions will also be automatically attached to the same {{% ctx %}} Gateway session, which will open in a new window.

+To abort debugging in {{% ctx %}} Gateway, detach the execution by clicking the {{< image src="/images/Package Version Editor - Detach from Execution.png" >}} icon.
+Any paused executions in {{% ctx %}} Gateway will immediately continue running.
+If any changes have been made to the executing flow whilst debugging in {{% ctx %}} Gateway, these changes will persist for this execution only after the execution has been detached.

-See the [View and Abort Running Flow Executions][View and Abort Running Flow Executions tutorial] tutorial for a step-by-step guide.
+See the [Debug Running Executions][Debug Running Executions tutorial] tutorial for a step-by-step guide.

 ## Remarks